ocrmypdf/OCRmyPDF/docs/optimizer.rst

 safe and lossless optimizations.
 (This is similar to GCC's optimization parameter.)
 The exact type of optimizations performed will vary over time.

+PDF optimization requires third-party, optional tools for certain optimizations.
+If these are not installed or cannot be found by OCRmyPDF, optimization will not be as good.

 Optimizations that always occurs
 ================================